 Are there effective strategies for beating a narcissist at his (or her) games?
 Yes!
-You need to be able to distance emotionally (don’t let your emotions get to you), anticipate his next move and then strike back.
+You need to be able to distance emotionally (don’t let your emotions get to you), anticipate his next move, and then strike back.
 You can do this by using the narcissist’s own narcissism against them to achieve your own goals.
+How to outplay the narcissist?
+Keep reading and I will explain exactly how.

 There are many ways to use a narcissist’s traits/behaviors to achieve your own goals if you are creative and don’t mind manipulating them back.
-To name a few:
+But how to beat a Narcissist at his/her own game?

 If you know a narcissist well enough, you will know his weakest spot.
 It is some aspect of himself that he hides from the world.
 It could be something about his looks, some trophy he has never managed to win, a fear of being average or not intelligent enough, etc. Publicly expose his weak spot.
 For example, if you calmly state that his proudest achievement or characteristic is really common/ordinary, it will cause a narcissistic injury and threat to his grandiose self perception.
 Lowering his status in the eyes of people he is trying to impress is one of the greatest acts of revenge you can exact on a narcissist.